 Also, make sure to enable network encryption and reduce its range.
 Still, none of these things guarantee absolute safety.
 What you need to do is secure your connection to the network itself.
 You can do this by using a virtual private network.

 There are various free VPN options to choose from.
 What’s even better is that they work on all devices that can be connected to the web.

 Like with any other issue, you should talk with your kids about the internet.
 If you want them to learn how to use it the right way, you will have to teach them.
 Furthermore, it’s also a good idea to set an example whenever you are online when your children are around.

 Tell them that not everyone online means good to them.
-Talk about hackers, cybercriminals, bullies, and dangerous software.
+Talk about hackers, cybercriminals, safe file sharing sites, bullies, and dangerous software.
 Explain how coming in contact with people they don’t know even if it’s just online.

 Try and explain to them that the internet is not detached from their actions.
 Teach them accountability and the importance of how they behave.
 At the same time, look to turn their focus to positive things online and look to get them interested in quality content.

 No matter if we are talking about a computer or a mobile device, you need security software.
 Sometimes your kids will make mistakes.
 In those situations, you can’t leave them dry.
 Luckily, there are various antivirus and antimalware software.